Nurego/nurego-js/README.md

 Nurego.setApiKey('API_KEY');
 </script>
 ```
-Pricing plans will be printing automatically on your page.
+Pricing plans will be rednered automatically on your page.

 That's all!

 ###Advanced